 Where would we be without the ‘birds and the bees’?
-As far as workers go in the garden, bees have to ‘bee’ the hardest workers of all.
-For years only a few environmentally orientated people and beekeepers understood and acknowledged the work of bees until recently they had become underrated and misunderstood.
+For years, very few people understood the work of bees, up until recently they have become underrated and misunderstood.

 Now the plight of the bee has come to the fore, with numbers dwindling all over the country, gardeners are being urged to think carefully about encouraging bees back into the garden by planting flowers and plants which provide food and shelter for them.
 Gardeners need to be educated about excessive use of sprays and chemicals which often inadvertently kill bees and their communities.
 Alternatives are available, choose either bee friendly insect sprays to treat flowers, fruit and veggies, or eliminate pesticide use altogether.